 The UN's envoy to Syria, Staffan de Mistura, on Sunday visited a church near the Syrian capital, in a show of solidarity with the country's Christians.
 De Mistura was in Syria to promote a temporary ceasefire in Aleppo.

-in the northern city is intended to be a first step towards a wider easing of hostilities.
+The "freeze" in fighting in the northern city is intended to be a first step towards a wider easing of hostilities.
 De Mistura has already secured a commitment from the Syrian government to suspend airstrikes and artillery shelling in Aleppo for six weeks, but still requires agreement from the armed opposition.
 The rebel political and military leadership in Aleppo on Sunday rejected the proposal.

 "We refuse to meet with Mr. Staffan de Mistura, if it is not on the basis of a comprehensive solution to Syria's drama through the exit of (President) Bashar al-Assad and his chief of staff, and the prosecution of war criminals," Aleppo's revolutionary council said in a statement.

 Once Syria's commercial hub - and the country's largest city - Aleppo has been devastated by fighting that began locally in mid-2012.
 The city is now split between rebels and forces loyal to Assad.
-Some 220,000 people have been killed in Syriasince the violence initially began in March 2011
+Some 220,000 people have been killed in Syria since the violence initially began in March 2011.

 rc/gsw (AP, AFP, dpa, Reuters)